whscienceteacher/whscienceteacher.github.io/README.md

 [Collisions](/collisions/) - **Physics** - Change masses and initial velocities and measure final velocities.
 The basic app shows only initial and final velocities with hard collisions.
 [Collision Spring](/collisions/springs/) gives adjustable springs to the carts and graphs velocity/acceleration/force vs. time.
 Data are downloadable as a csv.
 [Collision with Wall](/collisions/wall/) shows one cart colliding with an immovable object and graphs with downloadable data.
 [Collision Carts](/collisions/carts/) only shows velocites like the original but has the visuals and ranges like the versions with springs.
 [Connected Carts](/collisions/connected/) connects the two carts by a spring.
 Students can add external forces.

+[Distance Table Graph](/distancetablegraph/) - **Physics** - Drag and drop a truck and see the distance vs. time data it produces.
+Visualize the data as a graph and table.
+Students can download the data as a csv.
+See also [Velocity Table Graph Simple](/velocitytablegraph/simple/) and [Velocity Table Graph Relative](/velocitytablegraph/).

 [Elastic Energy](/elastic/) - **Physics** - Drag to stretch a rubber band.
 Shows the distance, force required, and elastic energy.
 I use this for practice describing patterns as linear and non-linear.

 [Electric Car](/electriccar/) - **Physics** - Simple and Early version - Students set the maximum speed of an electric car and watch the battery drain.
 I used it for my students to practice looking at linear and non linear relationships.
 It was part of a whole unit on electric cars.